Red Sparrow: Home media

 Red Sparrow was released on digital streaming platforms on May 15, 2018.
 It was released on 4K UHD Blu-ray, Blu-ray and DVD on May 22, 2018.

 Reception

 Box office

 Red Sparrow grossed $46.8 million in the United States and Canada, and $104.7 million in other territories, for a worldwide total of $151.5 million, against a production budget of $69 million.

 In the United States and Canada, Red Sparrow was released alongside Death Wish, and was projected to gross $20–24 million from 3,056 theaters in its opening weekend.
 It made $6 million on its first day (including $1.2 million from Thursday night previews) and $17 million over the weekend, finishing second, behind holdover Black Panther.
 Deadline Hollywood noted the opening was underwhelming given the film's $69 million budget, and that Lawrence's salary of $15–20 million was too much to spend on one star.
 It fell 51% in its second weekend to $8.15 million, finishing fourth.
+In the United Kingdom, the film was second at the box office in its opening weekend after Black Panther, and went on to gross £6.4 million.